winwithcherwin/oblivion/README.md

 flux reconcile kustomization oblivion --with-source

+# you should now have most things running.
+The things that aren't running are waiting for secrets / credentials

+# This integrates kubernetes backend with vault and makes sure the backend gets a new jwt periodically
 ob bao mount-kubernetes-backend --vault-address https://10.8.0.3:8200 --cluster-name development ob bao create-role-vault-secrets-operator --cluster-name development ob bao enable-secrets-engine --cluster-name development

+# now we need to copy the secrets
 ```